remotesynth/venture/content/about.md

 draft: false
 ---

-EC is an interdisciplinary team of school leaders and teachers.
-Bill, Claudia, and Jim each approach with a common sense of purpose but very different experience.
-Our practice is focused on working with schools and colleges to build programs that integrate curricular and pedagogical design within an engaged and responsive innovative educational thinking to learning.
-Representing broad experience teaching and leading schools and colleges from elementary through graduate school, our team works with institutions to structure programs and processes based upon a close examination of the student experience.
-We specialize in learner-centered critique and redesign of systems to sustain learning within a fluid, changing world.
+VEC is an interdisciplinary team of school leaders and teachers providing a range of consulting services to schools and colleges.
+Bill, Claudia, and Jim each approach their work with a common sense of purpose but very different experience.
+We work with educational innovators to ensure that new models of schooling sustain student learning in a fluid, changing world.
+We help build innovative programs, through responsive, student-centered design.
+Representing broad experience teaching and leading schools and colleges from elementary through graduate school, our team works with institutions to build programs rooted in their vision for student learning, informed by a close examination of the student experience.

-VEC is an interdisciplinary team of school leaders and teachers.
-Bill, Claudia, and Jim each approach with a common sense of purpose but very different experience.

 <img src="/images/bill.jpg" alt="Bill" style="float:left;margin-right:10px;">